 Two of my favorite blasters are headed to Cassandra’s Closet for their Steampunk Exhibition, part of the Lamplight Spectacular, a Steampunk Street Party.
-I had the great pleasure of meeting Cassie and her family at SupaNova earlier in the year, so I was so thrilled to work with her on arranging this.
+I had the great pleasure of meeting Cassie and her family at SupaNova earlier in the year, so I was so thrilled to work with her on arranging this (please check the addendum below).
 Of all the many blasters I’ve done, these two have a very special place in my heart, mainly because steampunk is something I’m really enjoying exploring and I find the whole culture of it truly fascinating and really quite beautiful.

 I decided to box up these blasters specifically in steampunk style, so that had to be kind of old style antiquity meets a little bit of lush!
 The boxes pushed up how much these blasters cost, but I didn’t want just any old tat, I actually searched 3 weeks for the Batman box, as did other members of my family.
 The one I found – accidentally – was fairly expensive, but was so perfect for the gun I had to have it.
 The red velvet added the ‘lush’ factor and really makes the Wayne Industries Tri-Barrel Blaster POP!